astianmuchui/PixelSequel/README.md

 PixelSequel ORM is a versatile and lightweight Object-Relational Mapping (ORM) solution for PHP.
 This comprehensive ORM framework seamlessly integrates with PHP applications, providing a powerful set of tools for database connectivity, schema management, and data manipulation.
 The project comprises two fundamental components: the Model, offering an intuitive interface for executing common database operations such as insertion, updating, querying, and deletion; and the Schema, empowering developers to effortlessly define, create, and modify database structures.
 With an emphasis on simplicity and efficiency, PixelSequel ORM serves as a valuable resource for PHP developers seeking a reliable ORM solution for their projects.

-This is my portfolio project for ```ALX Software Engineering``` program.
-The project is a simple ORM that allows you to interact with the database using PHP.
-The project is still in its early stages and is not recommended for use in production environments.
-The project is open source and contributions are welcome.

 ## Author
 ```Sebastian Muchui```